-Express is getting a lot of traction, becoming one of the most trending frameworks for web development.
-It is favored among Accenture, IBM and it's compatible with other frameworks such as Kraken, Sails, and Loopback.
-It is fast, minimal, flexible, and supports full applications as well as REST API.
+- Express is getting a lot of traction, becoming one of the most trending frameworks for web development.
+It is favored among Accenture, IBM, and it’s compatible with other frameworks such as Kraken, Sails, and Loopback.
+It is fast, minimal, flexible, and supports full applications and REST API.

-Angular JS is an opensource JS framework that is used for creating single-page applications for mobile app developers as well as web developers.
+- Angular JS is an open-source JS framework used for creating single-page applications for mobile app developers and web developers.
 It is considered a great platform for websites, mobile web, native mobile, and native desktop development.
-Even if it is large in size, you can create cross-platform solutions that have significant speed and performance.
+Even if it is large, you can create cross-platform solutions with significant speed and performance.

-Ruby on Rails, also known as RoR or simply Rails, is an opensource backend web application, ideal for complex web applications.
-It is a framework based on the MVC architectural pattern and provides everything you need to create robust and high-speed solutions.
+- Ruby on Rails, also known as RoR or simply Rails, is an open-source backend web application ideal for complex web applications.
+It is a framework based on the MVC architectural pattern and provides everything you need to create robust, high-speed solutions.
 Shopify, Airbnb, GitHub, and Hulu are primary users of Rails.

-ASP.NET is a web framework, which is used for both frontend as well as backend.
+- ASP.NET is a web framework that is used for both frontend as well as backend.
 It was created by Microsoft for building modern websites, applications, and web services.
 This framework provides a programming model, comprehensive software infrastructure, and many services.
 Additionally, it can be operated across any .NET supported language.
 ASP.NET allows developers to design web applications, dynamic content-driven websites, and web services.

-Remember: each project has unique needs, so it's up to you to clarify what you are looking for, estimate your app development costs so you can select the best web framework.
+Remember: each project has unique needs, so it’s up to you to clarify what you are looking for, and estimate your app development costs to select the best web framework.